 The answer is: Yes, You Definitely Can!

-It is possible to create music identification app like Shazam and make money from it.
+It is possible to create music identification app or we can say song recognition app like Shazam and make money from it.

 And, if your music identification app serves well to music lovers, there is a good chance of getting funds in future.